Banjo-Kazooie heading to Nintendo Switch Online ｜ BANG Showbiz English

 Current classic Nintendo 64 games available to play on the service include 'Super Mario 64', 'The Legend of Zelda: Ocarina of Time', 'Mario Kart 64', 'Lylat Wars', 'Dr. Mario 64' and 'Mario Tennis', as well as 'Sin & Punishment'.

-Last month, it was revealed 'OlliOlli World' is to be released in February 2022.
+News of the latest classic game to be re-released comes just weeks after it was announced 'OlliOlli World' is to be released in February 2022.

 The latest addition to the Roll 7 skateboarding - which will be the first of its kind to be fully 3D - launches on Tuesday February 8th on the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox Series X/S, Xbox One, and PC.